-Breast cancer prevention starts with healthy habits — such as limiting alcohol and staying physically active.
-Understand what you can do to reduce your breast cancer risk.By Mayo Clinic Staff
+Breast cancer prevention starts with healthy habits — such as limiting alcohol and staying active.
+Understand how to reduce your breast cancer risk.By Mayo Clinic Staff

 - Don't smoke.
-Accumulating evidence suggests a link between smoking and breast cancer risk, particularly in premenopausal women.
+Evidence suggests a link between smoking and breast cancer risk, particularly in premenopausal women.

 - Control your weight.
 Being overweight or obese increases the risk of breast cancer.
 This is especially true if obesity occurs later in life, particularly after menopause.

 - Be physically active.
 Physical activity can help you maintain a healthy weight, which helps prevent breast cancer.
 Most healthy adults should aim for at least 150 minutes a week of moderate aerobic activity or 75 minutes of vigorous aerobic activity weekly, plus strength training at least twice a week.